leun2/basic-auth-template/README.md

     * **Error Responses**:
         * `400 Bad Request`: If the request body is invalid or required fields are missing.
         * `401 Unauthorized`: If the email or password does not match.

+* **OAuth Login Flow**:
+    * **Description**: This section describes the common Server-Side Authorization Code Flow used for both Google and Naver social logins in this application.
+The process involves the frontend obtaining an authorization code from the OAuth provider and sending it to the backend for final authentication and token issuance.
+    * **Process**:
+        1.  **Initiate Login**: The user clicks the Google or Naver login button on the frontend, initiating the redirect to the respective OAuth provider's (Google or Naver) authentication and consent page.
+        2.  **Authentication & Redirect**: The user authenticates with the OAuth provider and grants the application permission to access their information.
+The provider then redirects the user's browser back to the configured frontend callback URL, including an authorization `code` (and `state` for Naver) in the URL parameters.
+        3.  **Frontend Sends Code to Backend**: The frontend (running at the callback URL) extracts the `code` (and verifies the `state` for Naver) from the URL parameters.
+It then sends this `code` via a `POST` request to the backend's specific OAuth login endpoint.
+            * For **Google**: `POST /v1/auth/google/login`
+            * For **Naver**: `POST /v1/auth/naver/login`
+            The `code` (and potentially `state`) are expected in the request body.
+        4.  **Backend Processing**: The backend receives the `code` (and verifies `state` for Naver).
+It then uses the code to securely interact with the respective OAuth provider's API to exchange the `code` for tokens and fetch user information.
+Based on this information, it handles user registration (if new) or login (if existing), linking the account to the provider.
+Finally, it generates your application's own Access Token and Refresh Token (JWTs) for the authenticated user.
+        5.  **Complete Login**: The backend returns the generated application JWTs to the frontend.
+The frontend receives these tokens, stores them (e.g., in local storage or `AuthContext`), and updates the user's authentication state, completing the login process and typically navigating the user to a logged-in area.

 * **Accessing Protected Routes**:
     * **Description**: Explains how to access API endpoints that require authentication using the Access Token obtained from login.